 Knotts addresses TVA Board

-On behalf of all of TECA’s member cooperatives, we stand ready to work with you and ensure that TVA’s strategic direction remains focused on what is best for the people we jointly serve.
-Thank you for your time and attention.
+Please know that your electric cooperative customers stand shoulder to shoulder with you, and are ready to work with you to ensure that TVA’s strategic direction remains focused on what is best for the people we jointly serve.
+Yesterday, today, and tomorrow.

 Leave a ReplyWant to join the discussion?